CTSRD-CHERI/cheribuild/README.md

                         will break if not all dependencies have been built. (default: 'the value of the global --freebsd-subdir options') --cheribsd/kernel-config CONFIG
-                        The kernel configuration to use for `make buildkernel` (default: CHERI_MALTA64 or CHERI128_MALTA64 depending on --cheri-bits) (default: 'target-dependent default') --cheribsd/no-debug-info
+                        The kernel configuration to use for `make buildkernel` (default: 'target-dependent default') --cheribsd/no-debug-info
                         Do not pass make flags for building with debug info --cheribsd/no-auto-obj